eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

    * Manufacturer Part ID
    * Submodel Reference

-#### Step 5 - Generate the QR Code
+#### Step 4 - Generate the QR Code

-  * Follow the tutorial on "How to generate a QR code"
+  * Follow the tutorial on [How to generate a QR code](./qr-code.md)

-#### Step 6 - Print the QR-Code
+#### Step 5 - Print the QR-Code

 Print the QR Code from the nearby printer and paste it in the specific Part in the Arena -X. Ensure that the QR code is securely attached and easily scannable.
 Test the scanning functionality to verify that the encoded information can be retrieved accurately.

+Great!
+The data provisioning process has been successfully set up.
+It is now ready for data exchange within the dataspace.
+This means that all necessary configurations and integrations have been completed, ensuring efficient data sharing.

-## Phase 2: Data Consumption
+## Phase 3: Data Consumption

+In this phase, you as a consumer, will access the Digital Product Pass (DPP) consumer application and retrieve data from the network by either scanning a QR code or entering an ID.

 ##### Duration: 45 mins

-#### Step 1 - Digital Product Pass Application Deployment

-   * Access the virual Machine (VM) and follow the instructions from the workstream.

-   * Namespace creation - Each group will be allocated a Namespace.

-   * Deploy the application using Helm Charts

-   * Verify and access the deployment using your computer

-#### Step 2 - Consumption - Access application using Smartphone using IP address and Ports
+#### Step 1 - Consumption - Access DPP Application

+  * Follow the tutorial on [DPP Data Consumption](./data-consumption.md)

-   * Access the application using the provided credentials
+    * You can access the application by using URL and the credentials.

-   * Scan the QR code of your respective part.
+    * Scan the available QR Codes on the Car parts or provide the ID.

-   * Upon scanning, you will obtain the passport.
+    * Upon scanning, you will obtain the passport of the part.

     * Access the UI of the passport to view its details.

+    * Look for the Product Carbon Footprint (PCF) information for each of the specific car part

+    * Calculate and add up the PCF values of all individual parts to obtain the aggregate Carbon Footprint value for the entire car.

-####  Step 3 - Creating the Final Digital Product Passport (DPP) for the Whole Car
+####  Step 2 - Creating the Final Digital Product Passport (DPP) for the Whole Car

-   * Scan the QR codes from various parts of the car and record the Product Carbon Footprint (PCF) value of each specific part.
+   * Scan the available QR codes from various parts of the car and record the Product Carbon Footprint (PCF) value of each specific part.

 * #### Compile the following information to create the DPP: